chef/chef-workstation/docs-chef-io/content/workstation/chef_run.md

 ## Configuring Cookbook Dependencies and Sources

-When converging a target node `chef-run` creates a policyfile bundle that includes the cookbook specified.
+When converging a target node `chef-run` creates a Policyfile bundle that includes the cookbook specified.
 If the cookbook you specified has its own [`Policyfile.rb`](/config_rb_policyfile/) that will be respected.